On the Information Dimension of Stochastic Processes

-Let $H(\cdot)$, $h(\cdot)$, and $\kld{\cdot}{\cdot}$ denote entropy, differential entropy, and relative entropy, respectively, and let $I(\cdot;\cdot)$ denote the mutual information \cite{Cover_Information1}.
-We take logarithms to base $e\approx 2.718$, i.e., mutual informations and entropies have dimension \emph{nats}.
-The entropy rate of a discrete-valued, stationary, stochastic process $\Xvec$ is defined as
+Let $H(\cdot)$, $h(\cdot)$, and $\kld{\cdot}{\cdot}$ denote entropy, differential entropy, and relative entropy, respectively, and let $\mutinf{\cdot;\cdot}$ denote mutual information~\cite{Cover_Information1}.
+We take logarithms to base \mbox{$e\approx 2.718$}, so mutual informations and entropies have dimension \emph{nats}.
+The entropy rate of a discrete-valued, stationary, $L$-variate process $\{\Xb_t\}$ is~\cite[Sec.~4.2]{Cover_Information1}

-Note that the stationarity of $\Xvec$ guarantees that the limit in \eqref{eq:entrate} exists and is equal to \cite[Th.~4.2.1]{Cover_Information1}
+Note that the stationarity of $\{\Xb_t\}$ guarantees that the limit in \eqref{eq:entrate} exists and is equal to \cite[Th.~4.2.1]{Cover_Information1}